-A new episode of Five Minutes Five Issues posted today.
+A new episode of Five Minutes Five Issues posted on Friday.
 You can listen to it, and read a transcript, below.
 You can also find previous episodes of the show at Stitcher, iTunes, YouTube, and SoundCloud.

 Listen to the show here:

 Read a transcript of the show, including links to further information regarding the topics discussed, here:

 The Ron Paul Institute for Peace and Prosperity welcomes you to Five Minutes Five Issues.

 Starting in five four three two one.